$0 France Employee Visa Guide — Quick-Start Checklist

 Common Consular Refusal Reasons

-- Motif 10 (insufficient information regarding the conditions of stay) — The consulate found your dossier incoherent.
+• Motif 10 (unreliable information regarding the conditions of stay) — The consulate found your dossier incoherent.
 Often means your financial situation, accommodation, or stated intentions do not add up.

-- Motif 7 (insufficient means of subsistence) — Bank statements show insufficient funds or irregular income patterns.
+• Insufficient means of subsistence — Bank statements show insufficient funds or irregular income patterns.

-- Motif 2 (justification of the purpose of stay) — The consulate questioned the legitimacy of the employment or the coherence between your profile and the job.
+• Unclear purpose of stay — The consulate questioned the legitimacy of the employment or the coherence between your profile and the job.

 Appeal to the CRRV

-The Commission de Recours contre les Refus de Visa (CRRV) is the first-level appeal for consular decisions:
+The Commission de Recours contre les Décisions de Refus de Visa (CRRV) is the first-level appeal for consular decisions:

-If the CRRV rejects your appeal, you have 2 months to challenge before the Tribunal Administratif de Nantes.
+If the CRRV rejects your appeal, follow the decision and current France-Visas instructions for any challenge before the Tribunal Administratif de Nantes.

 Practical Strategy for Consular Refusals